Person Following by Autonomous Robots: A Categorical Overview: Prospective Research Directions

 \subsection{Enabling Social and Spatial Awareness}

-Various forms of implicit human-robot interactions such as spatial, gaze, and motion conducts were discussed in the previous Section.
+Various forms of implicit human-robot interactions, particularly the preferred spatial and motion behaviors for person-following robots were discussed in the previous Section.
 Robots that are deployed in a social setting should be \textit{aware} of these aspects and the social norms in general~\citep{honig2018towards,kim2014social,granata2012framework}.

 A particular instance of anticipative robot behavior is illustrated in Figure~\ref{fig:inter6}.
 Here, the robot anticipated the door-opening action~\citep{zender2007human}, increased the distance to the person by slowing down, and kept waiting instead of moving forward.
 Many other anticipated behaviors such as moving slowly while entering cross-paths, waiting at a side when the person is interacting with other people, etc., are important features of a social robot.
 These are difficult to quantify and implement in general~\citep{chen2017socially,kruse2013human}; extensive experiments and further user studies are required to model these social norms for person-following robots.